gigouni/breizhcamp_2018/openfaas_framework_serverless.md

 ## Définitions

-"Serverless computing is a cloud computing execution model in which the cloud provider dynamically maanges the allocation of machine resources"
+> "Serverless computing is a cloud computing execution model in which the cloud provider dynamically manages the allocation of machine resources"

-## Why?
+## Why

 - Reduce Time-to-Market
 - Easier deployment